ajtpxn/EventTrackerProject/README.md

  ### Notes ###

- * Everything went much faster than I expected.
+ * Everything went much faster than I expected on the api side of things and much slower than I expected on the JavaScript side of things.
  * It took me longer to get the JUnit tests working than to write the software.
+ * I ran into issues getting the scope of my JS variables correct but got everything working correctly in the end.